insidejob/Virtuoso-Execution-Extractor/V10-NLP-CRITICAL-GAPS.md

 **V10 Produces:**
 ```
-Store element "Accept all" as $button
+Store element "Accept all" in $button
 ```

 **🚨 ISSUE:** The raw data doesn't show this step at all!
 The journey has a gap - step 19735177 is missing from our data but should be there.